 The City of Frisco has a variety of native wildlife that can be enjoyed from our backyards, parks, trails, and natural areas.
-It is up to all of us to protect native wildlife and the homes they live in.
+It is up to all of us to protect native wildlife and their habitats.
 Please do not feed, touch, or attempt to catch any wildlife you find.
-We are visitors in their home and they should be viewed at a safe distance.
+We are visitors in their home and should view them at a safe distance.

-Pro-Tip: Download iNaturalist onto your mobile device and take pictures of any interesting plants, animals, or wildlife signs you see outside.
+Become a citizen scientist with iNaturalist app!
+Download iNaturalist onto your mobile device and take pictures of any interesting plants, animals, or wildlife signs you see outside.
 The app helps citizen scientists share their pictures with other members across the globe to identify and discuss what they have found.
 The data in the app helps fuel scientific research and gives us the opportunity to know what plants and animals live in our area.
 View what citizen scientists have discovered in Frisco’s Natural Areas.

 Keep Wildlife Wild

 Taking steps to keep wildlife wild is the best way you can respect native animals and keep them safe!
 We must ensure that our behaviors do not interfere with their natural way of life.
 To learn more about how YOU can protect Frisco's wildlife, watch the videos below!